Jermaine Wattimena: 2016

+2017–2023

 He lost 3–1 in the opening round of the World Championship for the second year in a row in the 2017 event, this time to Daryl Gurney.
 He knocked out Mick Todd, Dave Chisnall, Robert Thornton, Kyle Anderson and Benito van de Pas at the seventh Players Championship to reach his second PDC semi-final, where he was defeated by Kim Huybrechts 6–3.
 He reached third PDC semi-final at Players Championship 17, where he beat Alan Tabern, Berry van Peer, Peter Hudson, Steve Beaton and Justin Pipe, before losing to Kevin Painter 6–3.
 He qualified for five European Tour events over 2017, failing to make it past the Last 32 in any of them, meaning he did not qualify for the 2017 European Championship.
 He made a third Players Championship semi-final of the year in the final weekend in Barnsley, at Players Championship 21, where he knocked out Ross Twell, Ian White, Kevin Painter, Peter Jacques and Michael Smith, before a 6–2 defeat to Adrian Lewis.
 This was enough for him to qualify for the Players Championship Finals, as the 29th seed.
 Wattimena started off with a 6–0 whitewash win against Keegan Brown.
 He saw off Mickey Mansell 6–3 in the second round.
 However, in the last 16, he was defeated 10–9 by Steve Beaton in a deciding leg, having levelled from 9–5 down.
 He picked up £8,000 from the Players Championship Finals.

-Wattimena reached a career-high of 17th in the PDC Order of Merit in November 2019.

 Wattimena's consistent improvement and progression up the rankings was rewarded with a 'challenger' spot for the 2020 Premier League in Rotterdam.

+2024

-On the PDC European Tour Wattimena reached the quarter-finals at both the 2024 Belgian Darts Open and the 2024 German Darts Grand Prix.
-He lost at the quarter-final stage to Luke Littler and Michael van Gerwen respectively, each 6–2 in legs.
-Wattimena also reached the quarter-finals at the 2024 Czech Darts Open, losing to Kim Huybrechts 6–4.
+On the 2024 European Tour, Wattimena reached the quarter-finals of the Belgian Darts Open, the German Darts Grand Prix, and the Czech Darts Open; he lost 6–2 to Luke Littler and Michael van Gerwen in the first two events, and lost 6–4 to Kim Huybrechts in the third.

+His performances on the European Tour led to him qualifying for the European Championship, where he reached a first major final after defeating four major champions, including the reigning world champion Luke Humphries.
+He lost the final 11–3 to fellow maiden finalist Ritchie Edhouse.
+His run to the final saw him qualify for the Grand Slam of Darts, where he reached the quarter-finals before losing 16–2 to Littler.